 Harper has been performing throughout the New York City area in support of her new EP.
 She has performed at many popular music venues, including Rockwood Music Hall, The Cutting Room, The Fez, Stella Blues, The Acoustic and The Bitter End.
 In addition, Harper has been a featured guest on local radio stations, such as WHUD 100.7 FM, WXCI 91.7 FM, WPKN 89.5 FM and has performed on the popular morning show, “CT Style,” on WTNH Channel 8 in Connecticut.
 She has also made recent debuts at Jammin’ Java in Vienna, VA, World Cafe Live in Philadelphia and The Mint in L.A.

 Check out Jennifer Harper’s debut EP, All the Love, available on iTunes and other online retail sites.

-Subscribe to Jennifer's mailing list to be the first to hear the latest news!
+Subscribe to Jennifer's mailing list to get a FREE download, and be the first to hear the latest news!